The Top 200 Drugs on the PTCB

 • Percocet (acetaminophen and oxycodone)

-• Vicodin (acetaminophen and hydrocodone, an opioid)
+• Vicodin (acetaminophen and hydrocodone)

 Anti-Gout Medications